BUREAU OF PUBLIC SECRETS

 The human relationships that were formerly dissolved in divine transcendence (the totality crowned by the sacred) settled out and solidified as soon as the sacred stopped acting as a catalyst.
 Their materiality was revealed.
 As Providence was replaced by the capricious laws of the economy, the power of men began to appear behind the power of gods.
 Today a multitude of roles corresponds to the mythical role everyone once played under the divine spotlight.
 Though their masks are now human faces, these roles still require both actors and extras to deny their real lives in accordance with the dialectic of real and mythical sacrifice.
 The spectacle is nothing but secularized and fragmented myth.
 It forms the armor of a power (which could also be called essential mediation) that becomes vulnerable to every blow once it no longer succeeds in disguising (in the cacophonous harmony where all cries drown each other out) its nature as private appropriation, and the greater or lesser dose of misery it allots to everyone.

 Roles have become impoverished within the context of a fragmentary power eaten away by desacralization, just as the spectacle represents an impoverishment in comparison with myth.
-They betray its mechanisms and artifices so clumsily that power, to defend itself against popular denunciation of the spectacle, has no other alternative than to initiate such denunciation itself by even more clumsily replacing actors or ministers, or by organizing pogroms of prefabricated scapegoats (agents of Moscow, Wall Street, the Judeocracy or the Two Hundred Families).
+They betray its mechanisms and artifices so clumsily that power, to defend itself against popular denunciation of the spectacle, has no other alternative than to initiate such denunciation itself by even more clumsily replacing actors or ministers, or by organizing pogroms of prefabricated scapegoats (agents of Moscow, Wall Street, the Judeocracy, or the Two Hundred Families).
 Which also means that the whole cast has been forced to become hams, that style has been replaced by mannerisms.

 Myth, as a motionless totality, encompassed all movement (pilgrimage can be considered as an example of adventure and fulfillment within immobility).
-On the one hand, the spectacle can seize the totality only by reducing it to a fragment or a series of fragments (psychological, sociological, biological, philological and mythological worldviews); on the other, it is situated at the point where the process of desacralization converges with the efforts at resacralization.
+On the one hand, the spectacle can seize the totality only by reducing it to a fragment or a series of fragments (psychological, sociological, biological, philological, and mythological worldviews); on the other, it is situated at the point where the process of desacralization converges with the efforts at resacralization.
 Thus it can succeed in imposing immobility only within the real movement, the movement that changes it despite its resistance.
 In the era of fragmentation the organization of appearances makes movement a linear succession of motionless instants (this notch-to-notch progression is perfectly exemplified by Stalinist “Dialectical Materialism”).
 Under what we have called “the colonization of everyday life,” the only possible changes are changes of fragmentary roles.
 In terms of more or less inflexible conventions, one is successively citizen, parent, sexual partner, politician, specialist, professional, producer, consumer.
 Yet what boss doesn’t himself feel bossed?
 The proverb applies to everyone: You may sometimes get a fuck, but you always get fucked!

 The era of fragmentation has at least eliminated all doubt on one point: everyday life is the battlefield where the war between power and the totality takes place, with power having to use all its strength to control the totality.

 What do we demand in backing the power of everyday life against hierarchical power?
 We demand everything.
 We are taking our stand in a generalized conflict stretching from domestic squabbles to revolutionary war, and we have gambled on the will to live.
 This means that we must survive as antisurvivors.
 Fundamentally we are concerned only with the moments when life breaks through the glaciation of survival, whether those moments are unconscious or theorized, historical (e.g. revolution) or personal.
-But we must also recognize that we are prevented from freely following the course of such moments (except during the moment of revolution itself) not only by the general repression exerted by power, but also by the requirements of our own struggle and tactics.
+But we must also recognize that we are prevented from freely following the course of such moments (except during the moment of revolution itself) not only by the general repression exerted by power, but also by the requirements of our own struggles and tactics.
 We have to find ways of compensating for this “margin of error” by broadening the scope of these moments and demonstrating their qualitative significance.
 What prevents what we say about the construction of everyday life from being coopted by the cultural and subcultural establishment (Arguments, academic thinkers with paid vacations) is the fact that all situationist ideas are faithful extensions of acts attempted constantly by thousands of people to try and prevent a day from being nothing but twenty-four hours of wasted time.
 Are we an avant-garde?
 If so, to be avant-garde means to move in step with reality.

 17

 We don’t claim to have a monopoly on intelligence, but only on its use.
 Our position is strategic, we are at the heart of every conflict.
 The qualitative is our striking force.(3) People who half understand this journal ask us for an explanatory monograph thanks to which they will be able to convince themselves that they are intelligent and cultured — that is to say, idiots.
-Someone who gets exasperated and chucks it in the gutter is making a more meaningful gesture.
+Someone who gets exasperated and tosses it in the dump is making a more meaningful gesture.
 Sooner or later it will have to be understood that the words and phrases we use are still lagging behind reality.
 The distortion and clumsiness in the way we express ourselves (which a man of taste called, not inaccurately, “a rather irritating kind of hermetic terrorism”) comes from our central position, our position on the ill-defined and shifting frontier where language captured by power (conditioning) and free language (poetry) fight out their infinitely complex war.
 To those who follow behind us we prefer those who reject us impatiently because our language is not yet authentic poetry — not yet the free construction of everyday life.

 Everything related to thought is related to the spectacle.
 Almost everyone lives in a state of terror at the possibility that they might awaken to themselves, and this fear is deliberately fostered by power.
-Conditioning, the special poetry of power, has extended its dominion so far (all material equipment belongs to it: press, television, stereotypes, magic, tradition, economy, technology — what we call captured language) that it has almost succeeded in dissolving what Marx called the undominated sector, replacing it with another, dominated one (see below our composite portrait of “the survivor”).
+Conditioning, the special poetry of power, has extended its dominion so far (all material equipment belongs to it: press, television, stereotypes, magic, tradition, economy, technology — what we call captured language) that it has almost succeeded in dissolving what Marx called the undominated sector, replacing it with another, dominated one (see below the composite portrait of “the survivor”).
 But lived experience cannot so easily be reduced to a succession of empty roles.
 Resistance to the external organization of life, i.e. to the organization of life as survival, contains more poetry than any volume of verse or prose, and the poet (in the literary sense of the word) is one who has at least understood or sensed this fact.
 But such poetry is in a most dangerous situation.
 Certainly poetry in the situationist sense of the word is irreducible and cannot be coopted by power (as soon as an act is coopted it becomes a stereotype, something conditioned by the language of power).
 But it is encircled by power.
 Power contains the irreducible by isolating it.
 But such isolation cannot last; something has to give.
 The two pincers are, first, the threat of disintegration (insanity, illness, destitution, suicide), and second, remote-controlled therapeutics.
 The first grants death, the second grants a lifeless survival (empty communication, “togetherness” of family or friends, psychoanalysis in the service of alienation, medical care, ergotherapy).
 Sooner or later the SI must define itself as therapeutic: we are ready to defend the poetry made by all against the false poetry contrived by power (conditioning).
 Doctors and psychoanalysts better get it straight too, or they, along with architects and other apostles of survival, may one day have to take the consequences for what they have done.

 18